wangonya/wangonya.com/content/blog/lookaheads-lookbehinds.md

 /(?<!
 Kanye) West/.test('I heard Kanye West will be performing tonight') // false
 ```

-Regex might be a bit hard to master, but once you do, you\'ll find that
+Regex might be a bit hard to master, but once you do, you'll find that
 it makes working with strings so much easier.